spatialos/online-services/docs/content/services-packages/services-intro.md

 ## Packages

-Discrete sets of functionality which you can set up as part of a Online Service.
+Discrete sets of functionality which you can set up as part of an Online Service.

 All packages are namespaced with `Improbable.OnlineServices.*`.
 You can find these on NuGet, but they're also included in this repository and imported as `ProjectReference`s in the example services.